Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Applications

-Safety games without faults are solved by a simple attractor construction: As soon as the play enters~$W_1 = \att{1}{}{V \setminus S}$, Player~$1$ can play consistently with his attractor strategy towards~$V \setminus S$ in order to win the play.
-Thus, it is Player~$0$'s aim to keep the play inside $W_0 = V \setminus W_1$.
+Safety games without faults are solved by a simple attractor construction: As soon as the play enters~$W_1 = \att{1}{}{U}$, Player~$1$ can play consistently with his attractor strategy towards~$U$ in order to win the play.
+Thus, it is the aim of Player~$0$ to keep the play inside $W_0 = V \setminus W_1$.

-Dallal et al.\ solve the problem of computing fault-resilient strategies for safety games by adapting the classical algorithm for solving safety games to this setting.
+Dallal, Neider, and Tabuada solve the problem of computing fault-resilient strategies for safety games by adapting the classic algorithm for solving safety games to this setting.
 In doing so, they obtain a value~$\val(v)$ for each vertex~$v$ that denotes the minimal number of faults that need to occur in order for the play to reach~$W_1$, if Player~$0$ plays well.
 Furthermore, they show that~$\val$ can be computed in polynomial time in~$\card{V}$.
 Finally, due to the existence of positional winning strategies for both players in safety games, they obtain~$\val(v) \in [n] \cup \set{\infty}$ for all~$v \in V$.
 Then, a fault-resilient strategy for Player~$0$ is one that maximizes the minimal value~$\val(v)$ witnessed during any play.
-Dallal et al.\ construct such a strategy on the fly during the computation of~$\val(v)$~\cite{DallalNeiderTabuada16}.
+Dallal, Neider, and Tabuada construct such a strategy on the fly during the computation of~$\val(v)$~\cite{DallalNeiderTabuada16}.